wazuh/wazuh-documentation/source/installation-guide/installing-splunk/splunk_forwarder.rst

     disabled = false
     pulldown_type = true

-4. Point the output to the Wazuh's Indexer (or indexers):
+3. Point the output to the Wazuh's Indexer (or indexers):

   .. code-block:: console

     $SPLUNK_HOME/bin/splunk add forward-server <host name or ip address>:<listening port>

-  - Host name or IP address IP address of Splunk Indexer.
+  - Host name or ip address: Splunk Indexer location.
-  - Listening port By default on port 9997.
+  - Listening port: by default on port 9997.
   - Remember that Splunk username/password are: admin/changeme by default.

-  If you have multiple indexers, please set *outputs.conf* like this:
+  If you have multiple indexers, please set *$SPLUNK_HOME/etc/system/local/outputs.conf* like this:

   .. code-block:: console